murawaki/treepca/README.md

 # Principal Component Analysis as a Sanity Check for Bayesian Phylolinguistic Reconstruction

 ## About
 Yugo Murawaki.
 2024.
-Principal Component Analysis as a Sanity Check for Bayesian Phylolinguistic Reconstruction.
-In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024). (to appear) ([arXiv](https://arxiv.org/abs/2402.18877)).
+[Principal Component Analysis as a Sanity Check for Bayesian Phylolinguistic Reconstruction](https://aclanthology.org/2024.lrec-main.1138/).
+In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024). ([arXiv](https://arxiv.org/abs/2402.18877)).

-This is a refined version of old code available at https://github.com/murawaki/lexwave
+This is a refined version of old Python2 code available at https://github.com/murawaki/lexwave

 ## Requirements
 - Python 3